RiverFest Event Types

 Join Rachel Wheeler and John Myers for a guided loop walk in the Concord Land Conservation Trust’s Wright Woods beginning at the Fairhaven Bay Overlook and exploring the trails along Well Meadow and the Sudbury River.
 This 300 acre woodland is located between Fairhaven Bay and Walden Pond.
 In addition to appreciating local flora and beaver activity, you will learn about the history of the property, the stone terraces and boathouse, and the family that loved and preserved these woods.
 The 2-hour walk will cover approximately 2 miles of moderate terrain.

-Birding The Lincoln’s Codman Conservation Land And Farm Meadow
+Birding The Codman Conservation Land And Farm Meadow in Lincoln

 Walk with Thoreau Along the Middlesex Canal